University of Illinois, Urbana-Champaign

 Surprisingly secure for an open-code operating system because of it's simple, robust design.

-Written from scratch, true multi-program, Graphical User Interface, operating system.
+Written from scratch, true multi-program, Graphical User Interface, operating system.2001 - present - MAC OS X

 The most useful operating system because of the number of programs available and its almost universal availability.
 Increasingly robust and secure.